Federal Government Shutdown

 Telephonic Hearings

-Appellant evidence should be delivered to OAH at least two business days before the hearing.
-OAH will provide Appellant evidence to the Agency during the hearing.
-OAH accepts evidence via secure document upload, email, fax, or U.S. mail.
-If using U.S. mail, please take delivery time into account to ensure evidence is delivered timely.
+Copies of documentary evidence must be sent to OAH at least two business days before the hearing.
+OAH accepts evidence via US Mail, fax, or via the secure document upload portal.
+If using US mail, delivery time must be considered to ensure evidence is received timely.

 Fax: 518-473-6735